 Personnel Committee reviewed clubhouse applications and presented a recommendation list for council approval, motion to approve by Robinson, 2nd by Taylor, all ayes.
 G. Lyman also noted that a local band, “Heritage,” has been booked (with sponsorship support) to play at the clubhouse on Saturday, April 4, from 8–11 p.m.

 Public Works - Lange reported: clean water pumped: 3,020,000 gallons (avg.
 107,000 gpd). wastewater treated: 3,014,000 gallons (avg.
 118,000 gpd).
 Also reported on a recent severe water main break on a 6-inch cast main.
 The repair required significant effort under difficult conditions but was completed without a full loss of service or need for a boil advisory.
 Lange presented options for repairing East Chaney, heavily used by truck traffic.
-Options included leveling and seal coat (~$80,000), or a full 3-inch asphalt overlay (~$160,000).
+Options included leveling and seal coat ~$80,000), or a full 3-inch asphalt overlay (~$160,000).
 Street improvement funds have been budgeted on a five-year plan.
 Lange recommended leveling and seal coat as the most cost-effective approach, extending the life of the street several years whether it remains a designated truck route.
 Motion by Henrich, 2nd by Robinson, all ayes to proceed with hot mix level coat and seal coat on East Chaney per the contractor’s plan (estimated $80,000 or less) and to schedule the work.
 Drainage Complaint - Council Member Nielsen relayed a complaint from resident J. Miller regarding water runoff into his yard.
 Miller believes sediment buildup around storm drains prevents water from entering inlets promptly.

 Lange to inspect and clean the storm drains and curb areas in that location.